Eagle Plains, Yukon

 Map of Yukon Territory.
 Whitehorse, YT, Dawson City, YT, Eagle Plains, YT, Old Crow, YT, Fort McPherson, NWT, and Inuvik, NWT.

-The Arctic Circle Retreat is a self-directed artist residency that strives to support and promote the diverse voices, visions, and sensibilities of the North.
+The Arctic Circle Retreat is a self-directed residency for artists and makers who live and create in the Yukon.
+We strive to support and promote the diverse voices, visions, and sensibilities of the North.

-Hosted by the Eagle Plains Hotel, the Arctic Circle Retreat offers six, one-week-long residencies to Yukon-based creators at this unique truck stop, restaurant, and hotel complex, 35km from the Arctic Circle.
-One artist, or collaborative team, is invited at a time to spend a week at the hotel during the fall, winter, and early spring.
+The Arctic Circle Retreat offers six, one-week-long residencies to Yukon-based creators at the unique truck stop, restaurant, and hotel complex, 35km from the Arctic Circle.

 With the generous support of the Eagle Plains Hotel and the Yukon Arts Fund, the Arctic Circle Retreat is pleased to offer each of the six successful applicants: one-week (7 days) hotel room accommodation; $1000 honorarium; $60 per diem; and, $200 towards transportation.